640 South State StreetDover, Delaware 19901

 Place all reference material as close to the screen as possible to minimize head and eye movements and focusing changes.

-Minimize lighting reflections and glare.
+Reduce lighting reflections and glare.

 Keep the VDT screen clean and dust-free.